emreodabas/kubectl-plugins/README.md

  <summary><b>bulk create</b></summary>

  ###   **`bulk create`**
-`bulk .. create` is get your resource definitions and change metadata fields (name,namespaces) as you defined then create the new resources.
+`bulk .. create` get your resource definitions and change metadata fields (name,namespaces) as you defined then create the new resources.
  !!Warning!!
 If that parameter not found (with/out value) than nothing will be changed/created.
 Standard not created error will be throwed.

  #### Usage